PDF417/pdf417-ios/README.md

 	// Set this if you want to use front facing camera [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPUseFrontFacingCamera];

+	// Set this to true to scan even barcode not compliant with standards
+    // For example, malformed PDF417 barcodes which were incorrectly encoded
+    // Use only if necessary because it slows down the recognition process [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPScanUncertainBarcodes];

+    // Set this to true to scan barcodes which don't have quiet zone (white area) around it
+    // Use only if necessary because it slows down the recognition process [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPAllowNullQuietZone];

 	// You can set orientation mask for allowed orientations, default is UIInterfaceOrientationMaskAll [coordinatorSettings setValue:[NSNumber numberWithInt:UIInterfaceOrientationMaskAll] forKey:kPPHudOrientation];